-Residents evacuated in security alert
+Security alert in Derry ends

-Londonderry security alert as suspicious object found
+Londonderry suspicious object was 'elaborate hoax'

 - 2 May 2018